Abdelkader Salhi (serial killer)

-Abdelkader Salhi (born 1967), known as The 10 Killer, is a suspected German serial killer who murdered at least three prostitutes in Spain between August and September 2011.
-He is currently awaiting sentencing.
+Abdelkader Salhi (born 1967), known as The 10 Killer, is a Moroccan-German serial killer who murdered at least two prostitutes in Spain between August and September 2011, after having been released from a murder conviction in Germany.
+He was convicted of the latter murders and sentenced to 45 years imprisonment, but was acquitted in the murder of another woman.

 Early life and move to Spain

 A native of Wiesbaden, Germany, Salhi was born to a Moroccan father and a German mother.
 He developed a deep disgust towards prostitutes from a young age, since his father's extramarital activities resulted in the separation of his parents.
 In 1988, while trying to rob a woman, Salhi killed her, which landed him an 18 year prison sentence.

 After his release, Salhi illegally moved to Spain in 2007 under another identity, settling in a residence at Fontana Beach, Riviera del Sol.
 According to his Moroccan girlfriend, Sara Er Rezyni, he was constantly jealous when it came to his privacy and constantly avoided contradicting himself.
 He also held four forged passports (including Irish, French and Italian) and spoke four languages.